 Here you will find a summary of the most important questions and answers on mistletoe therapy for cancer.
 Click on the grey fields below to view the individual questions.
-Please note that some questions are still controversial.
 The answers are based on the clinical and practical experience of physicians experienced in mistletoe therapy.
 If your doctor's recommendation differs from the statements made here, you should talk to him about it.

 When should mistletoe therapy begin?

-Mistletoe therapy can begin early in tumour treatment, even immediately after the diagnosis, or before surgery, if this is planned.
-Since mistletoe therapy can stimulate the immune system and thus promote resistance, the body will be well prepared for the stress that surgery causes to the organism.
+Mistletoe therapy can be start early, even immediately after diagnosis or before surgery, if this is planned.
+Since mistletoe therapy activates the immune system and thus promote resistance, the body will be well prepared for the stress that surgery causes to the organism.
 But a later start is also possible.

-Can mistletoe therapy also be performed during chemotherapy and radiotherapy?
+Can mistletoe therapy also be performed during chemo- and/or radiotherapy?

-Yes, because mistletoe therapy can reduce the adverse effects of chemotherapy, antibody therapy and radiotherapy.
+Yes, because mistletoe therapy can reduce the adverse effects of chemo- radio-, hormone or antibody therapy.
 However, it is essential to ensure that the injection is given outside the radiation field, otherwise the skin can become highly inflamed.

 Does mistletoe interfere with the effects of other drugs?

 No, so far there are no known negative interactions with other drugs.
-The studies available so far show that mistletoe therapy can be well combined with all conventional treatment methods.
+The studies available so far show that mistletoe therapy can be well combined with conventional treatment methods like chemo- radio-, hormone or antibody therapy.
 It can also reduce some of their undesirable effects.

 How long does the treatment take?